Installing QATrack+ For Development¶

 QATrack+ uses the git version control system.
 While it is possible to download and modify QATrack+ without git, if you want to contribute code back to the QATrack+ project, or keep track of your changes, you will need to learn about git.

 You can download and install git from https://git-scm.com.
 After you have git installed it is recommended you go through a git tutorial to learn about git branches, commiting code and pull requests.
-There are many tutorials available online including a tutorial by the Django team as well as tutorials on BitBucket and GitHub.
+There are many tutorials available online including a tutorial by the Django team as well as a tutorial on and GitHub.

-The QATrack+ project currently uses BitBucket for hosting its source code repository.
-In general, to contribute code to QATrack+ you will need to create a fork of QATrack+ on BitBucket, make your changes, then make a pull request to the main QATrack+ project.
+The QATrack+ project currently uses GitHub for hosting its source code repository.
+In general, to contribute code to QATrack+ you will need to create a fork of QATrack+ on GitHub, make your changes, then make a pull request to the main QATrack+ project.

 Cloning your fork to your local system¶